The Ultimate Pumpkin Cheesecake Bars

 Pumpkin Layer:

-• Add the "Pumpkin Layer" ingredients to the remaining half of the cheesecake batter that you previously set aside, and whisk to fully combine.
-Scrape the sides and bottom of the bowl with a spatula.
+• Add the ingredients for the "Pumpkin Layer" to the reserved cheesecake batter, and whisk until fully combined.
+Use a spatula to scrape the sides and bottom of the bowl.

 • Remove the cheesecake from the freezer and pour the pumpkin layer on top.
 Level the top with a spatula.